codecop/dependency-breaking-katas/Facilitator-Notes/ParameteriseConstructor.md

 --------------------

 All calls to `MarketingCampaign` are nondeterministic.
-We cannot create relyable tests.
+We cannot create reliable tests.

 Which option did you use?
 -------------------------